Member country since: 2004

 Christian Axboe Nielsen (School of Culture and Society, Aarhus University) – Academic Working Group

-Otto Rühl (Danish Institute for International Studies) – Education Working Group
+Otto Rühl (Humanity in Action) – Education Working Group

 Morten Christiansen (Ministry of Culture) – Museums and Memorials Working Group